-From wage subsidies across Europe, to an effective doubling of Newstart in Australia, policy proposals once thought unattainable are now being implemented almost overnight.
-And the scale of some measures are hard to fathom:
+From wage subsidies to an effective doubling of Newstart and free childcare in Australia, policy proposals once thought unattainable are now being implemented almost overnight.
+And the scale of some measures are hard to fathom.

 All evidence suggests these economic headwinds will be protracted.
 But with so much news every day, it’s easy to miss some of the most consequential announcements.